Network organizational structure: Definition, best practices & examples

 By WalkMe Team

 Unlike traditional models, network structures encourage open communication and knowledge sharing.
-This free flow of information streamlines decision-making and fuels innovation.
+The free flow of information supports innovation and smoother change management, ensuring transitions are handled with less disruption.

 What is a network organizational structure?

-The network organizational structure groups employees according to their specialization.
-It promotes collaboration on different projects with specialists throughout the organization.
+The network organizational structure groups employees according to their specialization, promoting collaboration on various projects with specialists throughout the organization.

 For example, a company may have dedicated teams for customer service and public relations.
 When new projects arise, team members can collaborate on them.

 Ad-hoc business units or local offices can collaborate in networked organizations.
-These organizations meet customer needs by leveraging the entire organization’s resources.
-They avoid rigid workflows and reporting relationships.
+These organizations meet customer needs by leveraging the entire organization’s resources, avoiding rigid workflows and reporting relationships.

-In networked organizations, the executive team streamlines operations.
-They concentrate on the broader organization’s structure and important decisions.
+In networked organizations, the executive team streamlines operations by focusing on the broader organization’s structure and important decisions.
 The company’s network relies on individual pods to manage day-to-day operations.

 What are the key characteristics of a network organizational structure?